Attorney David I. Fuchs

 When making a claim for exacerbation or aggravation of an existing condition, you can only assert damages related to the exacerbation itself.
 You cannot make a damages claim based on the pain and suffering, treatment, and other costs of your injury throughout its existence.

 Pre-existing conditions can complicate and hurt your overall case without the assistance of an experience personal injury attorney.
-If you or someone you love has been injured as the result of someone else’s wrongful acts or omissions, seek legal guidance from a skilled Fort Lauderdale personal injury lawyer at the Law Offices of David I. Fuchs.
+If you or someone you love has been injured as the result of someone else’s wrongful acts or omissions, seek legal guidance from a skilled Fort Lauderdale personal injury lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A..